 To build an effective defense, you need to know the attacker's methods.
-The four main techniques used are:

 | Password | Length | Estimated Time to Crack |